agracio/ts-react-json-table/README.md

 ];
  ```

-You can specify simple or advanced column settings and pass them as `columns` prop.
+You can specify column settings and pass them as `columns` prop.
+This also allows to change the order of columns in the table.
 Example for `rows` data above:

  ```js
 var columns = [